Finch-API/finch-demo-nextjs/README.md

 1. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 1. Create a new connection by either selecting `Redirect Flow` or `Embed Flow`.
-Or if you want to skip [Finch Connect](https://developer.tryfinch.com/docs/reference/4a41b0589896f-overview), you can create a `Gusto Sandbox` to start viewing data.

 You can start editing the app by modifying `components/finch-connect.tsx` or `components/navbar.tsx` or `pages/api/finch`.
 The pages auto-update as you edit the files.